Electron volt energy resolution with ptychography using a broadband continuum spectrum: Acknowledgements

 \section{Acknowledgements}

-The Authors thank the Diamond Light Source for the proposal MG30867-1 and MG36318-1.
+The Authors thank the Diamond Light Source for the proposal MG30867-1, MG36318-1, MG40558-1, and MG42528-1.We would like to thank XRNanotech for providing the nickel test pattern with very short notice.
 This work is supported by EPSRC New Investigator Award EP/X020657/1 and Royal Society RGS/R1/231027.
+W.S and M.B. acknowledge Fonds Wetenschappelijk Onderzoek (FWO-Flanders) for Research Project G030220 and Ghent University Special Research Fund (BOF) for grant BOF/STA/202202/011.
 A.O. is supported by the Royal Academy of Engineering: CiET1819/2/78.
-Parts of the study were supported by the German BMWK project HiBrain (03ETE039G).